 Not All Broker Offer Negative Balance Protection

 However, there are times when your broker might demand clients to be responsible and pay back what is owed as reflected in their account's negative balance.
 Forex.com and FXCM were each reported to send notices for clients to 'fulfill their responsibilities' in reverting the negative balance in forex trading account.

 It could be because the regulation abided by the broker itself forbid liquidation of negative balance in forex trading, or because the broker suffered financial troubles as well.
 In these circumstances, what could a forex trader do?

 - If your broker has clearly stated clauses about Negative Balance Protection, then clients have the right to refuse to pay back by quoting the clause.
-But commonly, such brokers will automatically turn negative balances into zero some times afterward, or after clients send special requests.
+But commonly, such brokers will automatically turn negative balances into zero some time afterward, or after clients send special requests.

-- If your broker has not promised Negative Balance Protection but located in different countries with the client, then the client could be free to ignore their demands.
+- If your broker has not promised Negative Balance Protection but is located in different countries with the client, then the client could be free to ignore their demands.
 As clients that reside in different jurisdictions with their broker will find it difficult to sue naughty brokers, brokers that reside in different jurisdictions with their clients will find it difficult to sue their clients for negative balances too.
 The clients certainly will not be able to trade with the broker, but he could still trade with another.

-- If a broker has not promised Negative Balance Protection and located in the same jurisdiction with their client, then the broker could sue the client all the way to the court.
+- If a broker has not promised Negative Balance Protection and is located in the same jurisdiction as their client, then the broker could sue the client all the way to the court.
 If it happens, then of course the client has to follow the law and might have to fulfill his liabilities in the end.

 In the end, all of these will be determined by your own broker.
-Just talk about it with them; can your account suffer negative balance or not, and what will they do if such things happen?
+Just talk about it with them.
+Can your account suffer negative balance? and what will they do if such things happen?